freezy/android-xbmcremote-sandbox/README.md

 * Faster experience.
 Use locally cached data for faster access and offline usage.
 * More reliable.
 Make use of the libs out there.
 Image fetching and caching shouldn't be done by hand anymore.
+* Easier setup.
+Use zeroconf where available and system-wide accounts for credential storage.

 ## Installation